-Thursday 19 December 2019
+Thursday, 19 December 2019

 In Which Marley Carries the Day

 'Scrooge and the Ghost of Marley' by Arthur Rackham I've been a huge Dickens fanboy since a Christmas in high school when I decided to read his most famous story.
 You know, from an actual book.
-The kind with no cord.
+The kind with no battery.

 That was the initial infection.
 By the end of my undergraduate years I'd read every novel, travelogue, and short story Dickens ever wrote.
 Followed, in the throes of detox, by several biographies and critical essays, including Orwell's succinct and brilliant analysis of Dickens' place in British culture.